danielriveroc/DoMEv1/README.md

 An alternative way to run DoME is by creating a DoME struct and calling the function Step for each iteration.
 This is automatically done by the previous way to run DoME.

+# How to obtain the values of tables 1,3 and 4 in the paper

+Run the file examplePaper.jl
+Run the file experimentNewton.jl

 # How to repeat the experiments described in the paper

 To repeat the experiments of the paper, create a folder named "datasets" and store the corresponding datasets from PMLB.
 When running the experiments, a folder named "results" will be created.
 The following files were used to perform the experiments:

 	- usefulFunctions.jl
+	- createScripts.jl
 	- experimentsDoME.jl
 	- readResults.jl